On the Serre conjecture for Artin characters in the geometric case: -rationality of Artin representation

 We have

-where the 1st isomorphism follows by definition, the 3rd by ``projection formula'' (cf.\ \cite[Lem 6.4]{A}) because $\mc{L}(tt')$ is smooth on the fiber of $\eta'$, the 4th by the compatibility of the nearby cycle and the base change (in other words the $f_{(x)}$-goodness of any $\Lambda$-module on $X_{(x)}$).
+where the 1st and the last isomorphism follows by definition, the 3rd by ``projection formula'' (cf.\ \cite[Lem 6.4]{A}) because $\mc{L}(tt')$ is smooth on the fiber of $\eta'$, the 4th by the compatibility of the nearby cycle and the base change (in other words the $f_{(y)}$-goodness of any $\Lambda$-module on $X_{(y)}$).
+If $y$ does not lie on $x$, then since $f$ is smooth outside of $x$, $f$ is locally acyclic at $y$.
+In particular, $\mr{R}f_{(y)*}\Lambda\cong\Lambda$.
+Thus, by the above isomorphism together with Katz-Laumon vanishing, we get \ref{complem-1}.
 Finally, we note that for any $\Lambda$-module $\mc{F}$ on $X$, we have